Cray-HPE/docs-csm/operations/network/management_network/aruba/vlan_interface.md

 1. Administrators can configure the VLAN
 2. Administrators can enable the interface and associate it with the VLAN
-3. Administrators can create an IP enabled VLAN interface, and it is up
+3. Administrators can create an IP-enabled VLAN interface, and it is up
 4. Administrators validate the configuration is correct
 5. Administrators can ping from the switch to the client and from the client to the switch